 How Much Does It Cost To Get a CDL?

-The cost of a CDL is largely dependent on your state of residence.
-To determine the exact cost for your state, please visit your state’s Department of Motor Vehicles or Department of Revenue website.
+The cost of a CDL is mainly dependent on your state of residence.
+To determine the exact cost for your state, please visit your state's Department of Motor Vehicles or the Department of Revenue website.
 That being said, here is a breakdown of the average prices:

 - Application fees range between $0 - $43.

 - Endorsements cost between $5 to $10 (this does not include testing fees).

 - Written tests can cost up to $125 each.

 - The skills testing, which includes road tests, pre-trip inspection tests, and basic vehicle control tests, can cost up to $250.

 - The CDL itself can cost up to $120.